top of page

 Resentment prevents recovery

 The body naturally heals itself from both physical and emotional wounds.
 But when faced with unfairness we sometimes stay angry in the hope of getting justice or an apology.
 But to stay angry we need to remain in pain.
-And keeping in pain means we interrupt the natural healing process.
-This makes it hard for confidence to return after conflict that feels unjust.
+And keeping in pain means we interrupt the body's natural healing process.
+This makes it very hard for confidence, trust and positivity to recover despite the situation being over.

-Letting go is transformational and restorative, as the eight stories below demonstrate.
+Letting go is transformational and restorative, as the stories below demonstrate.

 Home: Headliner